You must consider the people and the environment around you – before you take-off.

 - over a movement area (areas where aircraft can taxi, take off or land on the ground)

-- within 5.5 km (3 NM) of a movement area of a controlled airport.
+- within 5.5 km (3 NM) from a point along a runway centreline (the measurement point) of a controlled airport.

-If your drone weighs 250 g or less, you can fly within 5.5 km (3 NM) of the movement area of a controlled airport.
+If your drone weighs 250 g or less, you can fly within 5.5 km (3 NM) from a point along a runway centreline (the measurement point).
 You must not:

 - fly over the movement area